souroverse15/gdocs-screenshot-extension/README.md

   - Make sure your shortcut doesn't conflict with browser shortcuts
 - **Images too large in docs**: Modify `MAX_WIDTH_PT` in the Apps Script code
 - **Permission denied errors**: Redeploy the Apps Script and re-grant permissions

+### Windows-Specific Issues

+**Windows Display Scaling Problems:**

+- If screenshots appear cropped incorrectly on Windows (especially with 125%, 150%, or 200% display scaling):
+  - The extension now automatically detects Windows and adjusts for DPI scaling
+  - If issues persist, try setting your display scaling to 100% temporarily
+  - Check that Chrome zoom level is at 100% (Ctrl+0)

+**Windows Keyboard Shortcut Conflicts:**

+- Default shortcut changed to `Ctrl+Shift+Q` to avoid Windows conflicts
+- If still conflicts occur, customize the shortcut in `chrome://extensions/shortcuts`
+- Avoid shortcuts that conflict with Windows system shortcuts

+**Windows Performance:**

+- Extension includes a small delay on Windows for better DOM readiness
+- If capture seems slow, this is intentional to ensure reliability

 ### Debug Mode